saiushiv/Web-Programming/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-5) Online mobile store: A fully function online mobile store.
+5) Online mobile store: A fully functional online mobile store.

 Please visit this link to see this site live : http://saishiv.byethost32.com/mobistore/
+Note: The login page will not work since the database is not setup.
+For the login and register pages please refer to the PHP scripts in the /sourcefiles folder here in github itself...